-FIRE-090A FIRE PREVENTION 1A: FIRE Units: 2 INSPECTION PRACTICES
+FIRE-090A FIRE PREVENTION 1 Units: 2

-This course provides a broad, technical overview of fire prevention codes, ordinances, key hazards, and fire prevention practices.
-This is a California State Fire Marshal and California Fire Service Training and Education System (CFSTES) approved course.
+This course provides students with the basic knowledge of the Company Officer certification track and Capstone Task Book process.
+Students will gain knowledge and skills related to the Company Officer's role in fire prevention; including the relationship between life safety and building construction, the elements of a quality company inspection program, and how to address complex hazards encountered during an inspection.
+This is a California State Fire Marshal approved California Fire Service Training and Education System (CFSTES) approved course.
 A minimum of 40 hours is required.
+California State Fire Marshal certificate fees are required of each student upon successful completion of this course.
+Students will receive a CSFM Fire Prevention 1 certificate.

-Lecture Hours: $31\frac{1}{2}$ Lab Hours: $13\frac{1}{2}$ Repeatable: No Grading: L Transfer Status: CSU Degree Applicable: AA/AS COD GE: None CSU GE: None IGETC: None
+Lecture Hours: $31\frac{1}{2}$ Lab Hours: $13\frac{1}{2}$ Repeatable: No Grading: L Transfer Status: CSU Degree Applicable: AA/AS COD GE: None CSU GE: None IGETC: None information on the roles and responsibilities of a Company Officer for post-incident actions.
+Each student will have the opportunity to gain experience in a controlled environment through structure fire incident simulations.

-FIRE-090B FIRE PREVENTION 1B: Units: 2 CODE ENFORCEMENT

-This course focuses on the codes, ordinances and statutes that pertain to fire prevention practices in California.
 This is a California State Fire Marshal and California Fire Service Training and Education System (CFSTES) approved course.
 A minimum of 40 hours is required.
+California State Fire Marshal (CSFM) certificate fees are required of each student that successfully completes this course for the Command 1A certificate that will be issued.
 Lecture Hours: 311⁄2 Lab Hours: 131⁄2 Repeatable: No Grading: L

+FIRE-091A COMMAND 1a: COMMAND Units: 2 PRINCIPLES FOR COMPANY OFFICERS

+This course provides an introduction to the principles of command, an overview of the concepts of command safety and the risk management process, pre-incident planning considerations, command considerations at structure fire incidents, Company Officer initial actions at an incident including the development of incident priorities, strategy, and tactics,

+Prerequisite: FIRE-063B with a minimum grade of "B" or current volunteer reserve firefighters; FIRE-079B; and FIRE-090A.